 Creating an Urban Sketch Journal

-Designer Amin Zakaria shares his workflow and impressions on Urban Sketching.
+Designer Amin Zakaria shares his impressions on Urban Sketching.

 "The trick is to imagine that you are physically there, drawing how you feel it, not how you see it."